josegcpa/torch_nlm/README.md

 ```

 `sub_filter_size` is what allows large neighbourhoods - given that users may have relatively small GPU cards, they may opt for smaller `sub_filter_sizes` which will enable them to load much smaller sets of neighbourhoods for distance/weight calculations.
 You may want to run a few tests to figure out the best `sub_filter_size` before deploying this *en masse*.

+Since GPU allocation can be time consuming and the user may have a lot of images to process, it might not be a terrible idea to process images as batches rather than as separate scripts.

 ## Implementation details